When You Lay Your Isaac Down

 I arrived at the hospital and Darlene was seated cross-legged on her bed with Chloe swaddled in her arms.
 Tears ran down her face and she pleaded with me to help her.
-I realized that all Darlene needed was a friend.
+I realized that Darlene simply needed a friend.
 She needed someone to hug her and tell her she was a good mom.
 She needed to know that whatever she decided, God would walk with her through it.

 So we dedicated Chloe to God.

 The moment I took Chloe in my arms, something changed in me.
-I discovered the true essense of empathy.
+I discovered the true essence of empathy.
 I held her close to me and looked into her sweet eyes.
 I smelled her new baby smell.
 And I felt the warmth of her body in my arms.
 Then I walked over to the social worker and placed Chloe in her arms.
 I might as well have given my own child away.
 The pain was just as real.

 The social worker asked me what I had done to change Darlene’s mind.
 I don’t know for sure…really.
 I had reminded Darlene that through adoption she was being like Jesus.
 She was sacrificing her life so that Chloe would have abundant life.
 Like Abraham, she would lay her Isaac down as an offering to God.
 For Darlene, however, God didn’t stop her.
 Chloe is with her new family and she is thriving.